-If your child is aged between 3 and 8 and is experiencing behaviour difficulties they may be able to take part in this programme.
+If your child is aged 3-8 and is experiencing behaviour difficulties, or is aged 2-5 and has autism, you may be able to take part in one of these programmes.

 - Read more about the Incredible Years Parent programme

-- Contact your local Learning Support office for more information
+- Contact your local Ministry of Education office for more information

 The Ministry of Education provides communication support to parents and caregivers of pre-school children who are deaf or hard of hearing.

 In our information sheet below, we explain the different ways that children who are deaf or hard of hearing can develop their communication skills.
 When you have decided on the best communication approach for your family, our advisors on deaf children can work with you to put it into action.

 Read the communication support information sheet for detailed information about the 4 communication approaches, and how we support each one.

 - Communication support for pre-school children who are deaf or hard of hearing - information sheet [PDF, 3.9 MB]

 - To get in touch with an advisor on deaf children, call the Learning support information line on 0800 622 222 or talk to your local Ministry of Education office

 - If you’re deaf or hard of hearing, contact the Ministry of Education through the New Zealand Relay Service on 0800 4711 711 or visit the NZ Relay website